2 Chronicles 21

 Notes

-This is one of the most remarkable passages in Chronicles.
-A מִכְתָּב ("letter, writing") arrives from אֵלִיָּהוּ הַנָּבִיא ("Elijah the prophet").
-This is striking for several reasons.
-First, Elijah was primarily a prophet to the northern kingdom of Israel, not Judah.
-Second, according to the chronology of Kings, Elijah may have already been taken up to heaven before Jehoram's reign began (2 Kings 2:11).
-The exact chronology is disputed, however, and some scholars argue there is enough overlap for Elijah to have written the letter before his departure.
-Others suggest the letter was composed prophetically in advance and delivered posthumously, or that the Chronicler is working from a different chronological framework.
-The letter is unique to Chronicles and is not found in the Kings account, which has led some critical scholars to question its historicity, though conservative scholars accept it as authentic prophetic correspondence.
+A מִכְתָּב ("letter, writing") arrives from אֵלִיָּהוּ הַנָּבִיא ("Elijah the prophet"), and the detail raises questions.
+Elijah was a prophet to the northern kingdom, not Judah.
+More puzzling still, the chronology of Kings suggests he may already have been taken up to heaven before Jehoram's reign began (2 Kings 2:11).
+The exact sequence is disputed: some scholars find enough chronological overlap for Elijah to have written the letter before his departure; others propose it was composed prophetically in advance and delivered after his departure; still others see the Chronicler working from a different framework.
+The letter appears only in Chronicles and not in the Kings account, which has led critical scholars to question its historicity, while conservative scholars receive it as authentic prophetic correspondence.

 The letter addresses Jehoram as though from God himself: "Thus says the LORD, the God of your father David."
-The reference to "David your father" (rather than Jehoshaphat) emphasizes the covenantal standard against which Jehoram is measured.
+The reference to "David your father" (rather than Jehoshaphat) emphasizes the covenantal standard by which Jehoram is judged.
 The accusation has three parts: he has not followed the ways of his godly predecessors (Jehoshaphat and Asa), he has followed the ways of the apostate house of Ahab, and he has murdered his own brothers.
-The phrase הַטּוֹבִים מִמְּךָ ("who were better than you") is a devastating moral verdict -- Jehoram killed men who were morally superior to him.
+The phrase הַטּוֹבִים מִמְּךָ ("who were better than you") is a pointed moral verdict: Jehoram killed men who were his moral superiors.

-The judgment announced in verses 14-15 escalates from the national to the personal.
+The judgment announced in verses 14-15 moves from the national to the personal.
 First, his people, sons, wives, and possessions will be struck with a מַגֵּפָה גְדוֹלָה ("great blow" or "great plague").
 Then Jehoram himself will suffer a מַחֲלֵה מֵעֶיךָ ("disease of your bowels"), a painful and humiliating intestinal disease.
 The phrase יָמִים עַל יָמִים ("day after day") emphasizes the prolonged nature of the suffering.
-The severity and specificity of the judgment corresponds precisely to the severity of the crimes: Jehoram killed his family, and his family will be taken from him; Jehoram led the people astray, and the people will be struck.
+The judgment fits the crimes: Jehoram killed his family, and his family will be taken from him; Jehoram led the people astray, and the people will be struck.

 Judgment: Invasion and Disease (vv.
 16-20)